 As far as lightning is concerned, researchers believe that migraines may occur due to the release of fungal spores or may be related to electromagnetic waves that are emitted from lightning.

-If you find this is the case with your migraines, here are some tips to help you decrease the number of migraines you suffer in the future:
+If you find this is the case with your migraines, here are some tips to help you decrease the number of episodes you suffer in the future:

 Another way to successfully reduce migraines is upper cervical chiropractic care.
 If either the C1 or C2 vertebra has moved out of alignment, it may be putting undue stress on the brainstem, thereby causing improper signals to be sent to the brain.
 This type of misalignment can also hinder the amount of oxygen-rich blood and cerebrospinal fluid that reaches and leaves the brain.